dodero/gii-dss-iiss/construccion-all.md

         or a sub-class of IOException occurs */
   }
   catch (Exception e) {
-      // Treats any others exception
+      // Treats any other exceptions
   }
-  finally{
+  finally {
       // in all cases execute this
   }
 ```